sensepost/birp/Readme.md

 All you need is to specify a target with -t .
 Target specification can include a port with a : after the IP e.g. 10.10.10.10:1023.
 If no port is specified it will default to :23 as per x3270 default behaviour.

 You can use -l to load a previously saved history file into the history.
 You must always specify a target and cannot just view history yet unfortunately.

+You can use --args to push arguments to x3270 executable.
+Furthermore, a quick option(--proxy) has been added to specify the proxy to use.

 Check the pre-requisites below for installing.
 Unfortunately, this will only run in Unix environments at the moment, no Windows support.